 Opting for a more serene route I ducked down an alleyway and soon find myself wandering backroads lined with buildings in various states of disrepair.
 One of these crumbling ruins was open to the street so I stepped inside and had a look around.
 What was this place, I wondered?
 A factory, perhaps?
 But I had no experience in the ruins of Taiwan, nor could I read any Chinese at that time, so I really wasn’t sure what this place might have been.
 Not knowing any better, I dubbed this place the “House of Green Shoes”, naming it after the unusual amount of footwear that had been discarded inside.
 This is the name under which one of these photos originally appeared on this site in 2014.

 Fast forward to 2017.
-While perusing old posts I changed upon the original version of this piece with its singular photograph and the unresolved mystery of whatever this place was all about.
-I stopped to take a closer look and my eyes widened in surprise, immediately recognizing a distinctive pattern of staggered holes on the far wall.
+While perusing old posts I breezed by the original version of this piece with its single photograph and unresolved mystery.
+Stopping to take a closer look, my eyes widened in surprise, as I immediately recognized the distinctive pattern of staggered holes on the projection room.
 I wouldn’t have known about it while I was there—but those notches were cut for twin projectors.
-This dump was formerly a movie theater!
+This place was formerly a movie theater!

 - Initially I transcribed the characters on the mirror as Lóngxìng Theater 隆興戲院, which agreed with other sources I consulted on the web.
 More recently local history buffs surmised that the theater was actually named after one of the landlord’s six sons (or rather, to encourage those six songs to bring riches to the family), and the first character most of us had identified was not quite right.
 For reference, this thread on Facebook is where the correction was made, and it was later backed up by The Thief of Places, and, if you dig a little more, a comment on this video from someone claiming to be a grandchild of the founder. ↩